Cost Estimation In IT Project Management: Our Techniques and Tips

-Project estimation process is one of the most important stages of the project management.
+IT project cost estimation process is one of the most important stages of the project management.
 Its accuracy influences the team's workflow, and, as a result, the quality and duration of the project.

 Different companies have their own сost estimation techniques.
 In this article we want to share our method of project planning that includes project estimation, division into milestones, team building, and tasks distribution.

-Step-by-step process of project estimation
+Step-by-step process of IT project estimation

 At Apiko we use the three-point estimation technique.
 This method involves determination of three estimates (optimistic, most likely, pessimistic) instead of one.
 Such approach helps to reduce risks and complete the activities in time.